• Home

 3D Hand-Lettering 8

-Step 3: Adding Shading to the Cube
+Step 3: Adding Shadows to the Cube

 Using a three-shade rule we will see how the cube becomes a bit more three-dimensional.
 If we imagine the light source to be directly in front of the cube, we can imagine that it will impact the color of each side of the visible cube.
 Using three tones, such as a dark, mid-tone, and light tone can define the shape better.
 You also don’t need to worry about figuring out the light source first.